 Types of Hearing Protection Devices

 The terminology for headsets may confuse you.
 There are two major types of hearing protection devices: electrical and nonelectrical.
 Both types have advantages and disadvantages.
-I

 - Nonelectrical Hearing Protection Devices – This category includes the majority of products on the market.
 They can vary largely on their prices, depending on their features.
 Some of the cheapest models have a basic, rudimentary design, similar to that of headphones.
 The earcups are large and their finishes are usually made out of cheap rubber or leather imitation.
-The headband usually has a thin padding and is slightly adjustable.
+The headband usually has thin padding and is slightly adjustable.
 They can block out up to 20 – 22 dB.

 The medium and high priced models have better finishes and features.
-Their design is usually different with every manufacturer, but they usually have leather or rubber finishes.
-The headband is highly adjustable so it would for a lot of head sizes, it has a consistent padding so it’s comfortable to wear for longer periods of time.
+Their design is usually different from every manufacturer, but they usually have leather or rubber finishes.
+The headband is highly adjustable so it would for a lot of head sizes, it has consistent padding so it’s comfortable to wear for longer periods of time.
 The earcups are also adjustable and they usually have good quality leather and rubber finishes.
 Most of them have special designs that allow them to fit snugly on the top or on the back of the head.
 They have a folding design for easier storage.
 The NRR levels are different for every model, but most of them have levels of above 22 dB.

 The main advantage of this type of headsets is that they are usually cheaper and weigh less than their electrical competition.
-Their main disadvantage is the fact that the earcups aren’t designed with firearms in mind, so they might be too bulky to fit the stock next to them.
+Their main disadvantage is the fact that the ear cups aren’t designed with firearms in mind, so they might be too bulky to fit the stock next to them.

 - Electrical Hearing Protection Devices – This kind of devices are usually specially designed for shooting.
 This is why they usually have special features that are able to help you shoot better.
-These models have comfortable headbands that are usually adjustable and can fit most type of head sizes.
+These models have comfortable headbands that are usually adjustable and can fit most types of head sizes.
 The headband is also comfortable, so you can wear them for an extended period of time.
 The earcups are usually designed with firearms in mind, so they are slimmer, which makes the stock be able to slide next to them.
 The earcups are also protected from shock and scratching.

 A thing most people miss when they think about electric hearing protection devices is that even though they’re not on, they will still block out the noise they’re supposed to.
 This means that if you buy a headset that’s supposed to have an NRR level of 32 dB, it will be capable of blocking those decibels even if it’s not turned on, even if it doesn’t have batteries in it at the moment.